What Causes an Allergy?

 for allergy sufferers.
 There are two

-main allergy seasons in the Salem area.
+main allergy seasons in the Oregon & Washington areas.

 Early spring brings high counts of tree pollen.
 Late spring to early summer sees some of the

 highest pollen counts in the US from various grass pollens.
-Common symptoms involve the sinuses, nasal congestion, facial pressure, cough and
+Common symptoms involve the sinuses, nasal congestion, facial pressure, cough, and

 thick nasal discharge.
 You may also be